deebigs/AD-Lab-virtualBox_Dylan/README.md

 Project Overview:
 This project demonstrates proficiency in fundamental enterprise IT infrastructure setup, system administration, and automation.
 I independently designed and deployed a secure, fully functional Active Directory domain within a virtual environment (Oracle VirtualBox), focusing on core Identity and Access Management (IAM) and network services.

-The primary achievement of this project is to practice & get familiar with Windows Server 2019, Active Directory, & Powershell to further my technical skil & grow my aptitude for growing my career in Information Technology.
+The primary achievement of this project is to practice & get familiar with Windows Server 2019, Active Directory, & Powershell to further my technical skil & grow my aptitude for elevating my career in Information Technology.

 🛠️ Technology Used: